Nitty Gritty

 Believe it or not iogii is statically typed.
 Static typing is very useful for lazy programs and I would argue that homogeneous lists are more useful than heterogenous ones for code golf, especially since we can overload and do promotion/coercion this way.
 It also eliminates the problem of the type of an empty list which sometimes should be known!

-Again this is something you don't need to know about but I find it interesting, and technically you could still run into it.
+Again this is something you don't need to know about but I find it interesting, and technically you could still run into it with -

 Nil Type